-Since so many young adult characters spend time roaming the halls, we couldn't help but wonder… what would it be like if all of our favorite characters went to the same high school?
+As students head back to hallways and start decorating their lockers, we couldn’t help but wonder… what would it be like if all of our favorite characters went to the same high school?
 Our YA High is full of popular literary favorites and some new kids you definitely want to sit next to in homeroom.

 Tonya Hurley’s latest novel, “The Blessed” centers around three Brooklyn teens who are lured to a church to meet a secretive (and super-handsome) young man named Sebastian who thinks he is a saint.
 Not in the “I’m a really nice guy” kind of way, but more like the “I am going to be canonized” kind of way.
 One of the girls, Lucy, is a fame-seeking Paris Hilton-type who, though she’s featured on all the gossip blogs, is really just an empty shell who should get herself together.
 Luckily, Sebastian has bigger plans for Lucy.

-While "The Fault in Our Stars" could easily be rated the book "Most Likely to Make You Cry," Green's first female narrator, Hazel, will ultimatley end up making you smile.
-Though her cancer diagnosis is terminal, Hazel's voice resonates strongly as she finds a way to make anyone find a way to make every remaining moment special.
+While “The Fault in Our Stars” could easily be rated the book “Most Likely to Make You Cry,” Green’s first female narrator, Hazel, will ultimatey end up making you smile.
+Though her cancer diagnosis is terminal, Hazel’s voice resonates strongly as she finds a way to make anyone find a way to make every remaining moment special.

-With friends like this you really don't need any enemies.
-The source material for the hit ABC Family show of the same name, the Pretty Little Liars series is about a group of friends who are harassed by a mysterious person called "A." Murder, mysteries, arson and an insane asylum later… Sara Shepard still has us guessing.
-(Psst!
-If you're in to cat-fighting confidantes, check out Melissa Walker's breakdown of BFF breakups in YA lit!)
+With friends like this you really don’t need any enemies.
+The source material for the hit ABC Family show of the same name, the Pretty Little Liars series is about a group of friends who are harassed by a mysterious person called “A.” Murder, mysteries, arson and an insane asylum later… Sara Shepard still has us guessing.

 Cutest New Couple